FGMEMBERS/Tu-134/Models/Liveries/Readme.txt

-Air-Maroc
+Default

-These liveries were made by : Laurent HAYVEL 2009
+These liveries were made by : Emmanuel BARANGER 2013

-ECE

-LGL

-TRA
+aeroflot_new

+aeroflot_old

+rus_airforce

+rus_navy

+utair

-These liveries were made by : Brett HARRISON 2009
+These liveries were made by : COSSACK90 2013

 Thanks to him.